1989 Green Bay Packers season

 The 1989 Green Bay Packers season was their 71st overall and their 69th in the National Football League.
 The Packers finished with a 10–6 record, their best since 1972, but failed to make the playoffs.
 The team was often referred to as "The Cardiac Pack" due to several close-game wins.
 The 1989 Packers hold the NFL record for most one-point victories in a season with four.
 The team was coached by Lindy Infante and led by quarterback Don Majkowski, who attained his nickname "The Majik Man."

 Offseason

+Draft

 The Green Bay Packers selected Tony Mandarich with their first pick of the 1989 NFL draft, passing on prospects such as Barry Sanders, Derrick Thomas, and Deion Sanders.
 Mandarich was a first-team All-American, an Outland Award finalist and a two-time Big Ten Lineman of the Year.
 Mandarich would later hold out most of the preseason, playing most of the regular season on special teams.
 Four years after signing Mandarich, the Packers cut him.
 ESPN rated Mandarich as the third biggest sports flop in the past 25 years.